 To avoid this problem, the screens used by HMDs have been steadily increasing in resolution ever since the inception of the Oculus Rift DK1 which had a 640x800 pixel resolution per eye.
-There are currently three different classes of HMDs with varying screen resolutions: the mass market HMDs such as the Oculus Rift or the HTC Vive are currently at 1080x1200 pixels per eye; high-end HMDs, such as the StarVR promise resolutions of 2560x1440 pixels per eye; finally prototype HMDS such as the soon to be released Pimax 8K VR claims a 3840x2160 pixel resolution per eye.
-HMD screen resolution is and will remain a major factor in the VR market competition and we believe the resolution will keep increasing with each generation until we reach the optimal resolution of 9000x7800 pixels per eye as detailed in Section 3.1.
+There are currently three different classes of HMDs with varying screen resolutions: the mass market HMDs such as the Oculus Quest, the Oculus Rift S, the HTC Vive Cosmos, the HTC Vive Focus are currently at 1440x1600 (or 1440x1700) per eye; and high-end mono panel HMDs, such as the PiMax 8K with a resolution of 2560x1440 (with an upscaling on the screen with a perceived resolution of 3840x2160) pixels per eye; finally the high-end multi-panels HMDS such as the Varjo VR-2 where the perceived image is optically composed with two panels, one for the central field of view (1920x1080), and a second one for the peripheral field of view 1440x1600).
+HMD screen resolution is and will remain a major factor in the VR market competition and we believe the resolution will keep increasing with each generation until we reach the optimal resolution of 9000x7800 pixels per eye as detailed in Section 3.1, but multi-panels solutions could offer a sufficient perceived resolution without reaching this theoretical perfect resolution .